 Who Is Responsible in a Slip and Fall?

 The owner of a property or business may be held legally responsible for extensive injuries from slip and falls due to a concept called premises liability.
 Premises liability is a type of negligence.
 Negligence is a legal standard that holds responsible parties to a certain duty of care because without doing so, substantial harm could happen to many people.
 Simply put, negligence is when someone—in this case, the owner—had a duty to do something—in this case, keep the premises safe—and did not do so, resulting in damages.
 Seems simple enough, however, laws and parties vary from state to state.
-In Norwich, it’s important to find an attorney who knows the local laws and trends like the legal team at Polito & Associates.
+In Norwich, it’s important to find an attorney who knows the local laws and trends like the legal team at Polito & Harrington.

 How Does a Slip and Fall Injury Happen?